Executive Committee, National Education Association

 Prior to joining the Executive Committee, Earl was president of the Tennessee Education Association (TEA) from 2006 - 2010.
 He also served two terms as TEA’s vice president, and was a member of the state association’s Board of Directors.
 His Association leadership includes two terms as president of the Jackson-Madison County Education Association, six years on the NEA Resolutions Committee, and serving as vice president for governance for the National Council of State Education Associations.

 Earl’s roots in public education run deep.
 He worked in Tennessee’s public schools for 35 years, serving as a kindergarten teacher, principal, and librarian.
 One of the highlights of his career: creating and implementing the Teacher Leadership Institute for the Metropolitan Nashville Public Schools.
-The Institute, which grew out of a joint initiative between his district and the Metropolitan Nashville Education Association (MNEA), provides highly collaborative teachers an opportunity to develop the leadership skills necessary to serve in non-traditional school and school district leadership positions.
+The Institute, which grew out of a joint initiative between his district and the Metropolitan Nashville Education Association (MNEA), provides highly collaborative teachers an opportunity to develop the leadership skills necessary to serve in non-traditional school and district leadership positions.
 Earl also played a key role in an effort to increase the number of national board certified teachers in Nashville.
-Earl is still an active member of MNEA where he serves as an Executive Board member.
+He remains an active member of MNEA where he serves as an Executive Board member.

-Earl earned his bachelor’s degree from Union University in Jackson, Tenn. and a master’s degree in education from the University of Memphis.
+Earl earned his bachelor’s degree from Union University in Jackson, Tennessee and a master’s degree in education from the University of Memphis.
 He holds a doctorate in education from Trevecca Nazarene University in Nashville.